SingaporeSpecial Educational Needs

 While both GDD and autism involve developmental challenges, they are not the same.
 A developmental delay occurs when a child takes longer to meet milestones like speech, movement, or social skills.
 In contrast, autism is a spectrum of complex neurodevelopmental disorders that often appear in early childhood and primarily affect communication, social interaction, and the ability to use language and engage with others.

+A child diagnosed with GDD may also have difficulties with social communication, and autism could be diagnosed in addition to the delay.
 Global Developmental Delay is typically diagnosed in children under the age of five and reflects a significant delay across multiple areas of development, such as:

 Language and speech skills